 Located on a rocky cliff, Villa Hurmuses offers amazing views of both the Aegean Sea and Mykonos Town.
 However, much of the villa’s magic happens in the kitchen where a private chef prepares traditional Greek food for guests each morning.

 During our stay, we started our mornings with spinach pie, eggs, juice and yogurt.
 Fresh coffee with milk completed these morning meals.

 For an additional charge, the chef can also prepare lunch and dinner.
-Not only are these meals more intimate than dining at Mykonos restaurants, but the food options are authentic and well-prepared.
+Not only are these meals more intimate than dining at Mykonos restaurants, but the food options are appealingly well-prepared.

 Our hungry group of seven feasted on octopus, calamari and chicken as well enough side dishes to fill the spacious dining room table.
 We washed it all down with as much Greek wine as we wanted, happy to know that we didn’t have to find transportation back to our villa.

 The private chef is just one part of the Villa Hurmuses experience.
 The villa offers other additional perks like a private pool, cocktail bar and outdoor barbecue.